-Doesn’t that sound good?
+Fried Chicken and Corn bread, doesn’t that sound good?
 Since I’ve now been a flexa-vegan-tarian for 5 weeks now and counting, the fried chicken is making my mouth water like all get out.
 I thought I’d treat the crowd who isn’t beating themselves with a stick (read going on a diet) with a couple of great recipes from my mother-in-law and sister-in-law.
-These are consistantly the best pan fried chicken and corn bread I’ve ever eaten.
+These are consistently the best pan fried chicken and corn bread I’ve ever eaten.
 The down side to these recipes is that like all great cooks, Beverly and Ella Ween don’t use a recipe, but cook by “feel” instead.
 I’ll do my best to provide you with repeatable recipes.

 Pan Fried Chicken